Lakheri

-Lakheri (/'lɑːkhæri/) is a town and municipality in Bundi district in the Indian state of Rajasthan.
-It is located in the southeast of Rajasthan, around 180 km south of the state capital, Jaipur.
+Lakheri is a city and a municipality in Bundi district in the Indian state of Rajasthan.
+It is located in the southeast of Rajasthan, around 180 kilometres south of the state capital, Jaipur.
 Lakheri has been a subdivision headquarters since 2002.
 Yugantar Sharma (RAS) is the Sub-division Officer and magistrate of Lakheri subdivision.
 It is the second largest city in the district, after Bundi and 104th largest city in rajasthan.

 Surrounded mostly by agricultural lands and villages, the most distinct feature of Lakheri is a cement manufacturing unit of Associated Cement Companies Ltd. (ACC).
 This plant is the longest-running cement plant in Asia having opened in 1912–1913.
 With the passage of time the plant has undergone expansions to incorporate the latest technology in cement production.